bp/resqpy/README.md

 It is envisaged that the code base will be expanded to include other classes of object and more fully cover the options permitted by the RESQML standard.

-Modification functionality at the moment focuses on changes to grid geometry.

 ## Installation

 Resqpy can be installed with pip: